bennettslin/yearlings_bobtail_app/AUDIO_FIX.md

 # Audio fix
 * Figure out best GA.
     * Clarify logPlayer and logState labels?
+    * Pass time from promise for logSuccess and logError?
 * Have admin modal that shows all the players?
 * Audio manager provides context to toggle play.
     * From audio menu button.